A nation betrayed

 “In these circumstances, civil disobedience can mobilise the large part of the population who see the policy as objectionable, and this mobilisation can raise the costs of the policy to the point where people who run the society will decide that it’s not worth pursuing it.”

 Chomsky observed in 1974 that civil disobedience in these circumstances ‘is useful and important and, you know, a courageous thing to do, and I’m all for it’.
 But he adds that collective actions must be well organised, sustained, and non-violent.
 And with that sentiment, I think I am saying marches for Scotland’s self-governance are a great thing, but we have to do more.
 We have to get the right people into the right places.
+That means removing the colonials in our intitutions, and in the civil service put there by Whitehall, a critical task in tandem with securing independence.

 More than a shout and a placard